HannesLeonha/Graphene/README.md

 ## Usage
 1. Creating the web ui
-Create folder with your web project in the root of the RPG-Maker Projectfolder.
+Create folder with your web project in the root of the RPG-Maker Project folder.
 It's recommended that you create an npm-project with a build toollike vite and a web framework like react.

 2. Efficient debugging

 <ol start="2"><li>1.
 SDK Version of NWJS</li></ol>
-It's highly recommended that you install the sdk version of nwjs from theinternet.
+It's highly recommended that you install the sdk version of nwjs from the internet.
 Using the command `path/to/nwjs/nw.exe .` in the project rootfolder the RPG Maker project will start.
 By pressing F12 you can now see adeveloper console.

 <ol start="2"><li>2.
 Running with npm</li></ol>
-Another quality of life improvement you can add if you use npm are thesescripts which you can add to the package.json file:
+Another quality of life improvement you can add if you use npm are these scripts which you can add to the package.json file:
 ```
 "scripts": {
   ...